hablapps/pairstrading/PostPairsTrading.md

 fcoint:{@[;1]0f^coint[x;y]`}
 ```

 As we saw in the introduction, we are working in a tick architecture environment.
-This means that, in addition to receiving real-time prices for our indices, this architecture provides a tool to store the closing prices of our indices in our HDB at the end of the day.
+This means that, in addition to receiving real-time prices for our indexes, this architecture provides a tool to store the closing prices of our indexes in our HDB at the end of the day.
 As obvious, establishing a connection with HDB is required:
 ```q
 hdb:hopen port
 ```